PMFL: Partial Meta-Federated Learning for heterogeneous tasks and its applications on real-world medical records: Methodology

-Hopefully, by combining our algorithm with this creative scheme, the performance of our model would be promoted positively.
-In accordance with this thought, we further modify our algorithm and finally propose a Partial Meta-Federated Learning (PMFL) algorithm.
-Similar to continual learning, we take advantage of the over-parametrization of neural networks by using an activation based neural pruning sparsification scheme to train models which only use a fraction of their width.
-The explicit steps are included in Fig. \ref{fig:pmfl}.
+Similarly, in our federated learning scenario, we could deactivate partial nodes of the neural network during training to avoid catastrophic forgetting.
+In accordance with this thought, we further modify and optimize our method and propose a superior algorithm, Partial Meta-Federated Learning (PMFL).
+In PMFL, we take advantage of the over-parametrization of neural networks by using an activation-based neural pruning sparsification scheme to train models which only use a fraction of their width.
+Explicitly, we would activate the first half of neural nodes for all clients' training, which offers us optimal improvement in our experiments.
+These procedures of PMFL are visualized in Fig. \ref{fig:pmfl}.
 Let N denote the total number of nodes in our neural network.
-Specifically, denoting the first half of our main model parameters $\theta$ with $\theta[:\frac{N}{2}]$ and the second half with $\theta[\frac{N}{2}:]$, our PMFL algorithm would select $\theta[:\frac{N}{2}]$ to update when training with the integrated loss $\sum_{k = 1}^K \frac{1}{K}\mathcal{L}_k(f_{\theta_k})$ from all clients, and keep the other half of $\theta[\frac{N}{2}:]$ freezed and unchangeable.
-And all the clients just trained as normal, which would update all model parameters $\theta_k$.
-By this, the server model has the ability to learn the common features from all various training tasks, and all the clients model could keep their own features.
+Specifically, denoting the first half of our main model parameters $\theta$ with $\theta[:\frac{N}{2}]$ and the second half with $\theta[\frac{N}{2}:]$, our PMFL algorithm would select $\theta[:\frac{N}{2}]$ to update when training with the integrated loss from all clients, and keep the other half of $\theta[\frac{N}{2}:]$ frozen and unchangeable.
+And all the clients would still update all model parameters $\theta_k$ after receiving the half model, then feedback all the losses of the last epoch to the server.
+By this, the server model has the ability to learn the common features from all various training tasks, and all the clients' model could keep their own features.
 Also, there would be some inactive nodes for our main model to learn future tasks.
 The steps of the full PMFL algorithm are outlined in Algorithm \ref{alg:PMFL}.